 CAR-T Program.
-We have also agreed to collaborate with Novartis on research activities for CAR-T cell targets.
-After completion of the activities contemplated by the parties' CAR-T cell program research plan, Novartis will assume sole responsibility for developing any products that it selects, arising from that research plan and the costs and expenses of developing, manufacturing and commercializing its selected research targets.
-Novartis is required to use commercially reasonable efforts to research, develop or commercialize at least one CAR-T cell product directed to each of its selected CAR-T cell targets.
+We and Novartis also agreed to collaborate exclusively with each other during the research term on research directed to applying CRISPR/Cas9 technology to CAR-T cell targets under a research plan agreed upon by both parties.
+At the end of the research term in December 2019, this exclusive research collaboration ended.
+Under the 2014 Novartis Agreement, Novartis assumed sole responsibility for developing human therapeutic products for the limited number of CAR targets it selected arising from our collaboration and is solely responsible for the costs and expenses of developing, manufacturing and commercializing its selected targets.
+Novartis has an exclusive license to research, develop and commercialize CAR products directed to its selected CAR-T cell targets.
+To maintain its exclusive license on a target-by-target basis, Novartis is required to use commercially reasonable efforts to research, develop and commercialize at least one CAR-T cell product directed to each of its selected CAR targets.